NRA Affiliated. Supporting Pistol, Rifle, 3-Gun, Archery, Revolver, and Shotgun.

 (b) To forward the development of the characteristics of honesty, good fellowship, self-discipline, team play and self-reliance which are the essentials of good sportsmanship and the foundation of true patriotism.

 ARTICLE III – Membership

-Any citizen of the United States may become a member of this organization after attending an orientation class and paying the current dues and fees.
+(a) Any citizen of the United States may become a member of this organization after attending the Club Safety Orientation class and paying the current dues and fees.
 All members must be 21 years of age or older.

 ARTICLE IV – Dues

 (a) The member’s annual dues to the Club shall be $50.00 plus fees as determined by the membership and shall be payable no later than June 1st of each year.